naddeoa/booty/README.md

 methods consists of one or more executable statements which can either be a line to invoke in shell or another recipe invocation.

-This is a recipe named `apt` who's `setup` executes the shell command `sudo apt-get install -y $((packages))`, where `$((packages))` will be substituted by the value of the paraemter `packages` when it's run.
+This is a recipe named `apt` who's `setup` executes the shell command `sudo apt-get install -y $((packages))`, where `$((packages))` will be substituted by the value of the parameter `packages` when it's run.
 Its `is_setup` executes a multiline shell statement.
 The shell is invoked via `bash -c ...`.

 ```make